Last Updated: February 9, 2026

 Here is a generic visual of the Imaging process:

-The advantage to imaging is that the computer will be joined to AD or a workgroup as part of the image creation process, or through the task sequencing if using a tool like Microsoft SCCM or MDT.
-While Imaging solutions do not support Azure AD join directly, AD joined computers that are imaged would also follow the same AD GPO process described in the previous two sections.
+The advantage to imaging is that the computer will be joined to AD or a workgroup as part of the image creation process, or through the task sequencing if using a tool like Microsoft SCCM or the now defunct MDT.
+While Imaging solutions do not support EntraID join directly, AD joined computers that are imaged would also follow the same AD GPO process described in the previous two sections to achieve hybrid configuration.